Taunton and the Rise and Fall of the Wool Trade

 Tudor buildings (late 15th century to early 16th century) on Fore Street in Taunton.

 Flemish weavers were invited to Taunton to help local merchants get more value from their wool.
 Doubtlessly Shattockes were involved in the wool industry, since it played such a prominent role in Taunton's early history.
-There was a fulling mill in Taunton from the early 13th century, which means wool had already begun to play a central role in the economy of the town.
+There was a fulling mill in Taunton from the early 13th century, which means cloth making had already begun to play a central role in the economy of the town even before the weavers from Flanders arrived to improve the quality of cloth being made.
 After wool is woven it is "fulled," which means it is pounded by wooden hammers to clean and thicken it.
 Those hammers are driven by a water mill.
 If you were a Flemish weaver, then settling in Taunton would provide you with a ready market for the wool you wove on your loom.
-In fact there is a book published about Taunton called "Around Taunton: Francis Frith's Photographic Memoirs," by John Bainbridge (2001) that specifically refers to the arrival of Flemish weavers in Taunton.
-This coincides with the date of the common ancestor of Shattockes.
+The record of the death of Thomas Shattocke is found among the very first entries in the St. Mary Magdalene parish records in the middle of the 16th century.
+A Taunton will in 1533 by John Shattock, probably the father of Thomas, shows that he owned a "shoppe."
+It might have been full of looms.
+The fact he was either a tradesman or merchant means he had a high social status in society at the time.
+Citizens, merchants and tradespeople formed the ruling groups in towns, especially early in the 16th century.

 Philippa of Hainault (1314-1369)